jehptes/deploy-webserver-azure-IaC/README.md

 ### Getting Started
 Before you start using the project code:
 * Make sure you have a git account.
-* Clone the project git repository.
+* Clone the project to your local git repository.
+* Open the project files in your local Integrated development environment(IDE).

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com) on the Microsoft website.
 2. Install the [Azure command line interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your laptop or work station.
 3. Install [Packer](https://www.packer.io/downloads) on your laptop or work station.
 4. Install [Terraform](https://www.terraform.io/downloads.html) on your laptop or work station.
-5. Install an IDE to use for code manipulation.
+5. Install an Integrated development environment(IDE) to use for code manipulation.
 If you already have one installed, you don't need to install any new IDE.

 ### Instructions
 cmd = command

+**vars.tf  Description**

+  This file contains variables for terraform such as  prefix, location, password, username, num_vms and num_managed_disks

+  You can specify default values for each variable or leave it empty to only do that when running the cmd line.

+  Within this  file for the password and username, you can sepcify the default username , also specify the password or  azure secrets if you have.

 1. On cmd line run : **az login**